Introduction: Use Palm Infrared Keyboard With Android Devices

 Feel free to skip this background description.

 The PalmOne Wireless Keyboard sends its data through an IR LED on a stalk, using IrDA.
 While one could use an IR detector to decode the data, there is an easier way.
 If you half-fold the keyboard, three copper strips are exposed.
 The middle one is ground and the bottom one is a transmit line.
-Putting them to an oscilloscope verifies that the signal on the transmit line is encoded in at 9600 8 N 1, with the high level around 1.56V, and with irDA pulse shaping: 1 is high, and positive pulses take 3/16 of the bit time.
+Putting them to an oscilloscope verifies that the signal on the transmit line is encoded in at approximately 9600 (more precisely: 9760) 8 N 2, with the high level around 1.56V, and with irDA pulse shaping: 1 is high, and positive pulses take 3/16 of the bit time.

 Unfortunately, all this means we can't just plug this into a simple Bluetooth module (at least not without making custom firmware for it), like I did in my Mindflex project.
 Fortunately, the atxmega in the Brainlink has an irDA mode for its UART.
 It's simple to add a bit of code to the Brainlink firmware allowing a "J1" code to switch it to IrDA mode.
 I expected the 1.56V high level to be insufficient for the atxmega, but I was pleasantly surprised when I connected the copper strips to GND and UART Receive on the Brainlink and viewed the results in Realterm: I was getting nice six byte sequences from the keyboard.